TobiasNx/metafacture_documentation_new/Home.md

 ## Using Metafacture via playground or CLI

-While working with the playground or the command line you only need Flux and the transformation module Fix.
-No JAVA-Code is necessary!
+While working with the playground or the command line you only need [Flux](https://github.com/TobiasNx/metafacture_documentation_new/blob/main/Home.md#flux) and the transformation module [Fix](https://github.com/TobiasNx/metafacture_documentation_new/blob/main/Home.md#fix).
+No JAVA-Code is necessary!!!
 Have a look here for [Getting started](https://github.com/TobiasNx/metafacture_documentation_new/blob/fcb2103acc3216dc39de5c6f05f2f481d4ec6126/Getting%20Started.md).

 ## Framework for JAVA-Integration/Development

 If you plan to use Metafacture as a Java library or if you wish to add commands to Flux.
-You should get familar with the Framework.
+You should get familar with the [Framework](https://github.com/TobiasNx/metafacture_documentation_new/blob/main/Home.md#framework).

 __________________